cyn1x/zacvukovic.com/docs/now.md

 Inspired by the <a href="https://nownownow.com/about" target="_blank" rel="noopener noreferrer">"now page"</a>, this page will show what I'm focused on at this point in my life.

-*Last updated 2025-02-26*
+*Last updated 2025-03-08*

-## Game Engine Development in C
+## Game Engine Development in C++

-I'm working on my own game framework in C, and am currently tidying up the Win32 platform layer.
+I'm working on my own game framework in C++, and am currently prototyping the Win32 platform layer.
 I use the term *framework* here because I'm not interested in a fully fledged engine similar to Unity or Unreal with abstraction layers, but a simple framework which involves programming to leverage.

 Current features:

 - &#x2705; Software rendering
-- &#x2705; XInput for gamepad and keyboard input
-- &#x2705; DirectSound audio layer
 - &#x2705; Performance profiling

 **Future plans:**

-- &#x1F504; Update DirectSound to XAudio2
+- &#x1F504; XAudio2 audio layer
-- &#x1F504; Update XInput to GameInput
+- &#x23F3; GameInput for input handling
-- &#x1F504; Hot reloading
 - &#x23F3; GPU rendering
 - &#x23F3; Memory management system
+- &#x23F3; Hot reloading

 *Why another engine?* This gets asked a lot, and the answer is to gain a strong fundamental knowledge of the complex architectures in game engines.